Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The peeling property by region

 Thus, we find that the large-distance scaling of the radiation contribution to $\Psi_0$ at ${\cal O}(G^3)$ departs from Sachs's peeling property.
-This departure is, however, for a different reason than the Coulomb region.\footnote{We also recall that, as we discussed in Sec.~\ref{Coulomb_ultra_soft}, the Coulomb-region contributions are confined to the tree level metric while the contribution found here is at a higher order.} This departure is due to the non-analyticity of the spacetime metric from the long-range nature of gravitational interactions, which bring off-shell contributions of the graviton one-point function in the large-$\r$ expansion.\footnote{We note that, since it is entirely due to outgoing gravitons, the same phenomena should also occur in the bound case.
-See Ref. \cite{Ivanov:2025ozg} for a discussion of tails in the bound and unbound context.}
+This departure is, however, for a different reason than the Coulomb region.\footnote{We also recall that, as we discussed in Sec.~\ref{Coulomb_ultra_soft}, the Coulomb-region contributions are confined to the tree-level metric while the contribution found here is at a higher order.} This departure is due to the non-analyticity of the spacetime metric from the long-range nature of gravitational interactions, which bring off-shell contributions of the graviton one-point function in the large-$\r$ expansion.\footnote{We note that, since it is entirely due to outgoing gravitons, the same phenomena should also occur in the bound case.
+See Ref. \cite{Ivanov:2025ozg} for a discussion of tails in the bound and unbound context.
+On the other hand, the same strategy cannot be straightforwardly applied to the bound case, as it is not possible to define an asymptotic bound state for macroscopic gravitational systems (strictly speaking, bound states in relativistic classical mechanics do not exist due to radiation emission).}

 It is straightforward to follow the same strategy and evaluate $\Psi_{1}$.
 As for $\Psi_0$, the transverse part $\Psi_1^\perp$ exhibits a falloff consistent with Sachs's peeling property, while the nontransverse part $\Psi_1^{\not\perp}$ departs from it.
 The relevant integrand is